 Domestic violence is a devastating form of abuse that occurs between two people who share some form of close or intimate personal relationship.
+The victims include women and men and people of all ages and social classes.
 Acts of domestic violence are among the most underreported crimes.
-Statistically, 1 in 4 women will experience some form of domestic abuse in her life.
-However, only 25 percent of all assault cases are reported each year.

-If you are a domestic violence victim, it is very important to contact a North Carolina domestic violence lawyer as soon as possible to help protect yourself from future harm.
+Unfortunately, abusive partners tend to get more controlling, frightening and abusive over time.
+If you are a domestic violence victim, it is important to contact a North Carolina domestic violence victim attorney to understand your rights and protect yourself from further harm.

-The Raleigh domestic violence attorneys of Charles R. Ullman & Associates have experience with helping victims of domestic violence.
-We can explain your rights and the steps you can take, including a protective order, to keep you and your family safe.
-We’ve helped numerous Wake County residents, including clients located in Raleigh and Cary.
+The Raleigh domestic violence attorneys at Charles R. Ullman & Associates have experience helping victims of domestic abuse and intimate partner abuse.
+We can discuss your legal rights and the steps that you can take, including seeking a protective order to keep you and your family safe.
+Our compassionate and committed attorneys have helped numerous Raleigh and Wake County residents leave violent situations.

 North Carolina defines domestic violence as abuse that occurs between two parties who share a personal relationship.
 A personal relationship includes:

 - Persons of the opposite sex who live together or have lived together

 - Parents and children